 Friendly and popular with families and RV enthusiasts, Grayland Beach offers a seaside vacation, Northwest-style, for summer play and peaceful walks in the off seasons.

 Several trails leave from the beach loop campground and lead you through gentle grassy dunes and wind-bent shore pines to the Pacific.
 The wide sandy beach goes for miles, as surf sounds mingle with the honks and squawks of shore and sea birds.

 Do you remember the last time you went to the ocean?
 Has it been too long?
 What are you waiting for?

-Grayland Beach State Park is a 412-acre, year-round, marine camping park with 7,449 feet of spectacular ocean frontage, just south of the Town of Grayland.
-The park attracts kite flyers, observers, and people wanting a day at the beach.
-The park offers 55 full-hookup campsites, 16 yurts, four standard sites and four primitive tent sites within walking distance of the ocean.
+Grayland Beach State Park is a 581-acre, year-round, marine camping park with 7,449 feet of spectacular ocean frontage, just south of the town of Grayland.
+The park attracts kite flyers, observers and people wanting a day at the beach.
+The park offers campsites and yurts within walking distance of the ocean.

 The park has five marked, short trails leading from the campground to the beach.

 The park does not feature sports facilities.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.